PostHog/posthog.com/contents/blog/story-about-pivots.md

 Those very early decisions are the most leveraged you will ever take for your startup.
 Whatever you stick with may well be the thing you do for the next 10 years, and the stronger product market fit you can find early on, the easier everything else will be later.
 It's a lot easier to sell something that people want.

-It turns out, PostHog so far has been a journey about finding a combination of an idea we _wanted_ to work on long term, that others wanted.
-If we can achieve one thing with this article, it's that if someone is having a tough time working out if they should pivot, that this perspective is helpful.
+It turns out that PostHog has been about building something people want, that we also wanted to work on.
+If you're reading this article and having a tough time working out if you should pivot, drop us [an email](mailto:blog@posthog.com).